The Special Friendship of Templates

 }

 The class GrantingFriendshipAsClass grants friendship to the full specialization of the function template myFriendFunction for int (line 1) and the class template MyFriend for int (line 2).
 The same holds for the class template GrantingFrandshipAsClassTemplate.
-Lines (3) is special because it grants friendship to the full specialization for MyFriend having the same type parameter as the class template GrantingFrandshipAsClassTemplate.
-Consequently, the function template myFriendFunction can invoke the secret of the class GrantingFriendshipAsClass when myFriendFunctions is a full specialization for int (line 4) or GrantingFriendshipAsClassTemplate has the same type such as myFriendFunction (line 5).
+Lines (3) is unique because it grants friendship to the full specialization for MyFriend having the same type parameter as the class template GrantingFrandshipAsClassTemplate.
+Consequently, the function template myFriendFunction can invoke the secret of the class GrantingFriendshipAsClass when myFriendFunctions is a full specialization for int (line 4) or GrantingFriendshipAsClassTemplate has the same type, such as myFriendFunction (line 5).
 The corresponding argumentation holds for the class template MyFriend (line 6).

 specialFriendship